 Addie LaRue from The Invisible Life of Addie LaRue by V. E. Schwab

 France, 1714: in a moment of desperation, a young woman makes a Faustian bargain to live forever—and is cursed to be forgotten by everyone she meets.
 Thus begins the extraordinary life of Addie LaRue, and a dazzling adventure that will play out across centuries and continents, across history and art, as a young woman learns how far she will go to leave her mark on the world.
 But everything changes when, after nearly 300 years, Addie stumbles across a young man in a hidden bookstore and he remembers her name.
-Collector’s Edition on sale now!
+Trade Paperback on Sale Now!

 Circe from Circe by Madeline Miller